hypermedialabs/uploader/CONTRIBUTING.md

 6. **Write Tests**: If you're adding new functionality, please write tests to accompany your changes.
 This ensures that your feature works as expected and prevents future changes from breaking your work.

-7. **Follow Coding Standards**: Make sure your code adheres to the coding standards used in Hypermedia Uploader.
+7. **Follow Coding Standards**: Make sure your code adheres to the coding standards used in Client Uploader.
 This typically means following stylistic guidelines and using tools like ESLint and Prettier.

 8. **Commit Your Changes**: Use clear and concise commit messages, describing what you've changed and why.

 9. **Push to Your Branch**: Push your changes to your fork on GitHub.

-10. **Create a Pull Request (PR)**: Open a PR from your fork to the main Hypermedia Uploader repository.
+10. **Create a Pull Request (PR)**: Open a PR from your fork to the main Client Uploader repository.
 Fill out the PR template, clearly describing the changes you've made.

 ## Reporting Bugs